mui/material-ui/docs/data/material/components/menus/menus.md

 ## Basic Menu

-A basic menu opens over the anchor element by default (this option can be [changed](#menu-positioning) via props).
+A basic menu opens over the anchor element by default.
+This option can be [changed](#menu-positioning) via props.
 When close to a screen edge, a basic menu vertically realigns to ensure that all menu items are completely visible.

 Choosing an option should ideally commit the selection and close the menu.